 7.3.10 NSIPs also fall within Category C in accordance with DTA Publications Limited The Habitats Regulations Assessment Handbook (refer to Table 3).
 Separate project-level HRAs will be carried out for these projects, and appropriate mitigation and compensation will be put in place to off-set any potential impacts on European sites.
-Given that these projects would already be significant on their own, they will not be considered further in the in-combination assessment.
+As per the Habitats Regulations Assessment Handbook, Given that these projects would already be significant on their own, and therefore they will not be considered further in the in-combination assessment.